-A minimum passing score of 60% is required in the following courses:

-- General education courses such as math, English, history, etc. - A minimum passing score of 70% is required in the following courses: - All courses except general education (such as math, English, history, etc.)
+- A minimum passing score of 60% is required in all General Education Courses except Math and Physics. - A minimum passing score of 70% is required in all core courses and Math and Physics.

-MAT1001 and PHY 1001 for all FAA technical courses require a minimum score of 70%.
+MAT1001 and PHY1001 for all FAA technical courses require a minimum score of 70%.
 Many courses at Spartan College of Aeronautics and Technology are part of FAA approved curriculum and require a minimum passing score of 70%.
 Refer to the course syllabus to determine the grading scale used.